-A senior Israeli security source, asking to remain anonymous, told the Washington Post that Israel’s biggest mistake in the past 18 months of the Intifada was to show too much respect for the Palestinian Authority’s top executives.
-They were awarded VIP passes, weapons, their entree to the White House, money, territory, an airport, a seaport, health services and jobs.
+A senior Israeli security source, asking to remain anonymous, told the Washington Post that Israel’s biggest mistake in the 18 months of the Intifada was to show too much respect for the Palestinian Authority’s top executives.
+They were awarded VIP passes, weapons, an entree to the Clinton White House, money, territory, an airport, a seaport, health services and jobs.

 Israel was repaid with lynching, explosives belts and a widening culture of suicide bombings.

 Early on, DEBKAfile revealed that Tirawi had undertaken to keep the Modi’in-Jerusalem highway under attack; Barghouti – the Ramallah-Jerusalem highway.

 As for Dahlan, DEBKAfile was again the first to reveal his accomplishments: the first to apply cellular telephones to triggering car bombs and explosive devices, founder of the Palestinian “military industries”, that manufacture mortars and rockets.
 Most recently, Dahlan orchestrated the bomb-blasts that destroyed two Merkava-3 tanks.

 Arafat also entrusted him with welcoming Hizballah arrivals in the Gaza Strip.